-Whether you’re considering a visit to the Queen’s London residences or just feel inclined to top up your knowledge on the British monarchy, in honour of the Queen’s birthday, we’ve put together some of the top facts that you might not know about these two famous royal landmarks:
+Whether you’re considering a visit to one of the official residences of His Majesty The King or just feel inclined to top up your knowledge on the British monarchy, we’ve put together some of the top facts that you might not know about these two famous royal landmarks:

 Where is Buckingham Palace?